 Keeping the noise to an acceptable level can be a big issue for drummers that don’t have the luxury of a dedicated studio.
+If you’re thinking about soundproofing your drum room, this is the guide for you.

 Sometimes, it would be enough to just feel the gaps in your room to notice a significant difference.
 Take a close look and you will realize that there are more areas to seal than you would probably expect.
-Check doors, windows, air vents etc.
+Check doors, windows, air vents, etc.

 Of course, doors are the most important.
 Unlike outside doors, for example, the door of your practice room probably doesn’t feature any sealing materials.